aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 Now when we run the v 7.2 pecl command `/usr/local/Cellar/php@7.2/7.2.18/bin/pecl install xdebug` for instance, the xdebug.so extension file will be installed in the `/usr/local/lib/php/pecl/20170718` directory.

-> Normally we would switch the active php version we are using as described in the next section and then just use the global pecl command to install extensions, instead of referenceing the full pecl path for a specific version.
+> Normally we would switch the active php version we are using as described in the next section and then just use the global pecl command to install extensions, instead of referencing the full pecl path for a specific version.

 ## Switching between latest and older installed php versions